Angela Tuckett: Biography

-Other than being the first female solicitor in Bristol, Tuckett, together with her sister, wrote plays on women's rights like: The Bulls see Red, Passing unnoticed, Smash and Grab, Aiden & Abetten, and Charity begins.
+Other than being the first female solicitor in Bristol, Tuckett, together with her sister Joan, wrote plays on women's rights, including The Bulls see Red, Passing unnoticed, Smash and Grab, Aiden & Abetten, and Charity begins.
 In the 1930s she was active with the League of Progressive Writers.

 Legacy

-The papers of Bristol Unity Players' Club covering minutes for 1937-46, correspondence, 1938-47, scripts, programmes, and photographs were deposited in the University of Warwick's Modern Records Centre in 1980 by Angela Tuckett.
+The papers of Bristol Unity Players' Club covering minutes for 1937–46, correspondence, 1938–47, scripts, programmes, and photographs were deposited in the University of Warwick's Modern Records Centre in 1980 by Angela Tuckett.